 VIDEO ESSAY: Cinema dell’anima

-Presented at the Journal of Italian Cinema & Media Studies Conference “Italian Cinema and Media: Past and Present, Continuity and Change, Expectations for the Future” Rome, 16-18 June 2022
+A former version was also presented at the Journal of Italian Cinema & Media Studies Conference “Italian Cinema and Media: Past and Present, Continuity and Change, Expectations for the Future” Rome, June 16-18 2022.

 Filming the Soul: the Cinema dell’anima movement in Contemporary Italian Cinema